 While the roots of agricultural development may never be known, the profound cultural impacts that resulted from this shift are still some of the core elements of our society.

 One cultural theory links agriculture’s proliferation to a new system of property rights.
 Farming and private property rights would not be viable by themselves, but through coevolution, a mutually dependent relationship provides conditions for success.
 There are two premises that uphold this:

-- Farming required private property: to protect against free riding and collection of food by others, possession would have to be recognized.
+- Farming required private property: to protect against and collection of food by others, possession would have to be recognized.
 Once a claim to land is respected, the need to share what is “found” amongst hunter-gatherers would be overridden, allowing farmers to enjoy what they produced and exclude others.

 - Private property required farming: as mentioned, it is difficult to demarcate diffuse resources in nomadic lifestyles.
 However, farming concentrates patches of highly productive resources, reducing the effort needed to demarcate resources, and creating valuable land that was worth defending.